 Specialized Garden Rake

 Specialized garden rakes are best suited for picking up pine needles from your lawn.
 These rakes have large and closely placed fan-shaped tines with long handles.
-Picking up pine straws with this type of specialized garden rake is not only a fun task but it is also an inexpensive one.
+This is the most inexpensive way of getting rid of the pesky needles.

 Leaf Blower

-Pine needles are very thin and have pointy tips, thus the name needles.
-This is the reason they can go into tight places, drains, or around rocks where garden rakes or mowers might not reach.
-And also picking them up with bare hands from places like around closely placed plants is also not a good idea.
+Pine needles are very thin and have pointy tips and can go into tight places, drains, or around rocks where garden rakes or mowers might not reach.
+Picking them up with bare hands is also not a good idea.

-Using a strong leaf blower is a perfect way to pick up pine needles from places like rocks, drains, and around the roots of other plants.
+Using a strong leaf blower is a perfect way to pick them up from places like rocks, drains, and around the roots of other plants.

-You will need a strong leaf blower for this purpose since these needles are heavier than leaves.
-With a leaf blower, you can blow all of them toward a collecting tarp or net.
-Once blown into large piles, use a specialized rake to gather all of them on a tarp or directly into a collecting bag and dispose of them properly.
+You will need a strong blower for this purpose since these needles are heavier than leaves.
+Using this method, blow all of the needles toward a collecting tarp or net.
+Once blown into a large pile, use a specialized rake to gather all of them on a tarp or directly into a collecting bag and dispose of them properly.

 Specialized Lawn Sweeper